rebelsky/sams-assorted-musings-reflections/_forthcoming.md

   I write to learn.
 For example, in musing about [overloads](overloads), I realized that one of my objections to early early faclty teaching overloads is that they lack the power to negotiate.
+* Had the experience of searching for something at Grinnell and coming up with one of my musings.

 Musings with substantive drafts
 -------------------------------